eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Section 4.6.2](#462-wallet-solution) presented the lifecycle of a Wallet Solution:

-1. The Wallet Provider responsible for the Wallet Solution is registered by a Trusted List Provider.
+1. The Wallet Provider responsible for the Wallet Solution is notified to the Commission by a Member State.
 As a result, the Wallet Solution enters the Valid state.
 This is discussed in [Section 6.2.2](#622-wallet-provider-registration-and-notification).
-2. Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered Wallet Provider.
-This is discussed in [Section 6.2.3](#623-wallet-provider-suspension-or-withdrawal).
+1. Under specific conditions, a Member State may decide to suspend or cancel a registered Wallet Provider.
+This is discussed in [Section 6.2.3](#623-wallet-provider-suspension-or-cancellation).

 #### 6.2.2 Wallet Provider registration and notification